DobTechTD/3003ICT-Project-AIU-Group-14/README.md

 - Failsafe

 ## How to Run

 1. Open the project in Wokwi.
-2. Ensure the required libraries are loaded.
+2. Ensure the following files are included in the project:
-3. Run `sketch.ino`.
+   - `sketch.ino`
+   - `Config.h`
+   - `Sensors.ino`
+   - `FSM.ino`
+   - `Outputs.ino`
+   - `Display.ino`
+   - `Button.ino`
+   - `diagram.json`
+   - `libraries.txt`
+3. Start the Wokwi simulation.
-4. Adjust the simulated sensors to test different conditions.
+4. Adjust the simulated sensor inputs to test different operating conditions.
+5. Observe the LCD, RGB LED, pump/relay output, and warning output as the system changes state.

 ## Demonstration Video

-The final project demonstration video is stored in the `/demo` folder.
+The final project demonstration video will be stored in the `/demo` folder.

 Video file:

 `/demo/project-demonstration.mp4`

+## Course

+3003ICT - Programming for Robotics

+## Project Title

+Autonomous Irrigation Unit
+A.I.U - Smart Agricultural Irrigation and Heat-Risk Monitoring Controller

 ## Author

 Thomas Dobson